shankerkarra/student-workbook/src/reflections/wk11/day1.md

 ## How does Member inheritance work in C#?
 Does a class inherit all members of the base class?

-Child class will inherit members of the parent class.
-Yes, to override add "new" prior to the member modifier, which will not hide the inheritance of the method from base class.
+Child class will inherit all members of the parent class.
+Yes, to override add "new" prior to the member modifier, which will hide the inheritance of the method from base class.

 ## How does accessibility affect inheritance?

+The accessibility of the member class is accessiabl in the project that is declared within the domain including all of the source files of the project.